NCIP/gdc-docs/docs/API/Users_Guide/Search_and_Retrieval.md

 Parameter | Default | Description
 --------- | ------- | -----------
-facets | false | Provides a list document counts for each included facet fields | false | Query option to specify which fields to include in the response filters| false | Query option filters specify criteria for the returned response from   | false | Specifies the first record to return from the set resulting of a query size | false | determines the number of results to return sort | false | specifies a field to sort the returned results by sort order: + use asc for ascending order + use des for descending order pretty | false | Returns response with indentations and line breaks in a human-readable format format | false | Returns response in XML or TSV format, JSON is default
+facets | false | Provides a list of number of files available given current filters facet fields | false | Query option to specify which fields to include in the response filters| false | Query option filters specify criteria for the returned response from   | false | Specifies the first record to return from the set resulting of a query size | false | Determines the number of results to return sort | false | Specifies a field to sort the returned results by sort order: + use asc for ascending order + use desc for descending order pretty | false | Returns response with indentations and line breaks in a human-readable format format | false | Returns response in XML or TSV format, JSON is default